avenix/WDK/README.md

 class4
 class5
 ```
+If no label grouping is defined, the WDK uses the *defaultLabelingStrategy* which maps each label to a class with the same name.

-*Note: Classes mentioned in a labeling strategy should be defined in the './data/classes.txt' file*.
+*Note: Labels grouped in a label grouping should be defined in the './data/annotations/labels.txt' file*.
-*Note: Labeling strategies should be placed in the './data/labeling/' directory*.
+*Note: Label groupings should be placed in the './data/labeling/' directory*.
-*Note: Classes should be mapped to a single group in a labeling strategy.
-Classes that are left ungrouped in a labeling strategy will be assigned to its own group automatically*.
+*Note: Labels should be mapped to a single group in a labeling strategy.
+Labels that are left ungrouped in a labeling strategy will be assigned to its own group automatically*.

  ## Troubleshooting